GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/spanner/README.md

 2. create or use a database (/google.spanner.admin.database.v1.DatabaseAdmin/CreateDatabase);
 3. evenly create sessions on channels (/google.spanner.v1.Spanner/BatchCreateSessions);
 4. do warm up by performing 10 write RPCs (/google.spanner.v1.Spanner/BeginTransaction and /google.spanner.v1.Spanner/Commit) and 50 read RPCs (/google.spanner.v1.Spanner/StreamingRead) synchronously, and measure the median and maximum latency of read RPCs;
-5. do real operation by performing `numRpcs` times of read RPCs asynchronously, so that there could be multiple RPCs in flight at the same time.
+5. do real operation by performing `numRpcs` times of read RPCs asynchronously.
 The time interval between two neighboring RPCs obeys the exponential distribution, whose expectation is `intervalMs`.
 QPS can be estimated as the reciprocal of `intervalMs`.
+There are three cases: a).
+Only run RPCs;
-A side threshold will run `tcpkill` to break the TCP connection between the client and GFE every `tcpkillMs` ms. In the end the client will calculate the DEADLINE EXCEED error rate, INTERNAL error rate, and other error rate of all read RPCs;
+    b).
+Run RPCs with `tcpkill`: A side thread will run `tcpkill` to break the TCP connection between the client and GFE every `tcpkillMs` ms;
+    c).
+Run RPCs with `iptables`: A side thread will run `iptables` to blackhole packets from GFE;
 6. delete the instance if it is created in step 1 (/google.spanner.admin.instance.v1.InstanceAdmin/DeleteInstance), which implicitly delete the created database;
 7. delete the created sessions (/google.spanner.v1.Spanner/DeleteSession).